oguzy/ovizart/README.md

 * make a directory named *uploads* where the setting.py file is.

-upload directory is used to keep the uploded pcaps, and json\_files are for created json responses and save them as files.
+upload directory is used to keep the uploded pcaps, and json\_files are for created json responses and save them as files. csv\_files dşrectory is for the created csv files during parallel coordinates view

 	$ mkdir uploads
 	$ chmod a+w uploads
 	$ chmod a+w json_files
+    $ mkdir csv_files
+    $ chmod a+w csv_files

 * If you got backend errors like *django.core.exceptions.ImproperlyConfigured: 'django_mongodb_engine' isn't an available database backend.* install the django-mongodb backend manually